Jeffrey L. Kochian’s practice focuses on public and private mergers and acquisitions (M&A), including private equity transactions.

 - a publicly traded reinsurance company in connection with the $3.1 billion sale of the company

-- a public utility holding company in a $1.04 billion acquisition of two gas utilities
+- a public utility holding company in the $975 million acquisition of a gas utility

 - a publicly traded insurance company in connection with a $3 billion merger, including responding to a competing tender offer and proxy contest